Eastside Arts Initiative Grant Guidelines

 - Arts organizations, artists, arts advocates with proof of non-profit 501c3 in good standing

-- Applicants may apply through fiscal agent (confirmation letter by board president required)
+- Non-match grant applicants may apply through fiscal agent with proof of non-profit 501c in good standing (confirmation letter by board president required)

 - Applicants without proof of 501C(3) non-profit 501c3 in good standing